 Unlike many departments, we do not require that new students be awarded department-assigned funding as a condition for being accepted into our program.
 As a result, we are able to offer the opportunity of graduate training to more deserving students; not just the small number we can support with department-assigned positions.

 Many students welcome the opportunity to be accepted into the program on this basis.
 However, it is crucial for these students to recognize that they must assume primary responsibility for identifying and obtaining alternate sources of financial support.
 While opportunities for support definitely exist on campus and in the local community, it often takes considerable time and effort to find one.
-The potential stress can jeopardize chances for succeeding in the program.
+Many of the new students who are accepted without funding do find financial support from one of the many other sources once they are enrolled and on campus and in position to respond to seek out available opportunities.
+However, the potential stress of finding funding can jeopardize chances for succeeding in the program.
 In view of this, students who do not receive department funding may be asked, as part of their review for acceptance into the program, to show that they have a realistic plan for providing for financial support in their first year.

 Continuing students can apply for department-assigned assistantships that are awarded annually on the basis of committee review.
 In addition, they may seek other funded positions that offer opportunities for research and teaching experience.
 While there is no centralized review process for these other positions, there are many more of these positions than there are department-assigned assistantships.
 Thus, about two-thirds of our continuing students are supported through such positions.